-Mersey also held courtesy appointments in Northwestern’s Weinberg College of Arts and Sciences political science department and the School of Education and Social Policy learning science department.
-As a fellow at the Northwestern Institute for Policy Research, Mersey successfully collaborated across disciplines including serving as a PI on an NSF-funded project, Systematic Content Analysis of Litigation EventS or SCALES, to leverage artificial intelligence to bring transparency to court records.
+While at Northwestern, Mersey was a professor and the associate dean for research at the Medill School of Journalism, Media, Integrated Marketing Communications.
+She also held courtesy appointments in the Weinberg College of Arts and Sciences Department of Political Science and the School of Education and Social Policy Learning Sciences Program.
+As a fellow at the Northwestern Institute for Policy Research, Mersey successfully collaborated across disciplines, including serving as the principal investigator on a National Science Foundation-funded project, Systematic Content Analysis of Litigation Events, that leveraged artificial intelligence to allow journalists to bring transparency to court records.

-Previously, Mersey was a reporter at the Gannett-owned Arizona Republic, where she worked with azcentral.com and the NBC-affiliate.
-She holds a Ph.D. from the University of North Carolina at Chapel Hill.
+Previously, Mersey was a reporter at the Gannett-owned Arizona Republic, where she worked with azcentral.com and the NBC affiliate.
+She holds a doctorate from the University of North Carolina at Chapel Hill.